INSIDE THE CONTENT WORLD

 He has worked with corporations, CEO’s, universities, TV networks, tech startups, on-air talent, top circuit speakers, pastors, politicians, weather anchors, actors and sports stars.
 I mean by this, that he has played an integral role in the development of those brands, of the people he has worked with.
 He has transformed nobody’s into somebody’s.
 No one, from a communications perspective has taught me so much in such a little amount of time, that I’ve spent with him.
 For all his success, however, you’ll hear very little of him tooting his own horn.
 That’s so antithetical in today’s world of, “Me, me, me!
 Look what my client did.
 Look at whom I’m hangin’ with!
 (And trust me, Marc knows all the A-listers.
 He’s taught many of them how to do TV!)

 Marc’s social media profile as well is relatively low key.
 Holding a Master’s degree in political science, Marc makes no political statements whatsoever, even though he could.
 He used to be a National Political Correspondent with CNN.
 People who know far less than he does are out there on Twitter trying to portray themselves as experts.
 I asked Marc one time why he chooses not to create a larger social footprint.
-It’s obvious to all of us who’ve worked with him that he tones it down and dials it back.
+He’s not a ghost, but it’s obvious to all of us who’ve worked with him that he tones it down and dials it back.
 “I’m a very private man who has a somewhat public career,” Marc told me.
 LinkedIn’s vibe suits him the best, and occasionally he uploads videos ranging from his days as a roving reporter to the well-being of Africa and its wildlife, to his YouTube channel.
 He’s more well-versed in the art of modesty than narcissism.
 He has a website, but that’s no biggie because everybody has a website nowadays.
+Own your story on your piece of digital real estate.

 What I’m saying is, Marc Watts chased objectivity and the truth as a news correspondent, not fame.

-Excerpts from, “The Artful Safari of a Broadcast Journalist
+Excerpts from, “The Safari Odyssey of a Global Journalist.”

 THE TREBLE OF SUCCESS AND INFLUENCE